Manage Debit Orders

 6. Tick Active to activate the Masterfile.

-7. Tick Add to masterfile to ensure a masterfile is created and updated for this client once the mandate has been accepted.
+7. Tick Add to masterfile to ensure a masterfile is created and updated for this customer once the mandate has been accepted by the customer.
+There is no need to create a masterfile for this customer, as this will be automated for you.

 8. Click on Submit.